-Different various techniques of hacking include remote accessing, shoulder surfing, wireless router's dashboard accessing, and brute-forcing attack that are used to penetrate wireless security.
+Different hacking techniques include remote accessing, shoulder surfing, wireless router's dashboard accessing, and brute-forcing attack that are used to penetrate wireless security.
 In this chapter, you will learn about the different security postures that exist in the wireless domain.

 What is Wireless Security?

 Wireless security revolves around the concept of securing the wireless network from malicious attempts and unauthorized access.

 - Hardware-based: where routers and switches are fabricated with encryption measures protects all wireless communication.
 So, in this case, even if the data gets compromised by the cybercriminal, they will not be able to decrypt the data or view the traffic's content.